oa-333/elog/README.md

 - logging thread id, enclosed with brackets
 - formatted log message

+Following is a specification of all predefined log record field reference tokens.
+This list may be extended by the library user.

 ### Log Record Field Reference Tokens

-The following special log field reference tokens are understood by the ELog system:
+The following special log record field reference tokens are understood by the ELog library:

-- ${rid} - the log record id.
+- ${rid} - the log record id (unique per thread).
 - ${time} - the logging time.
 - ${host} - the host name.
 - ${user} - the logged in user.
 - ${os_name} - the operating system name.
 - ${os_ver} - the operating system version.
-- ${app} - configurable application name.
+- ${app} - configurable application name (requires user collaboration).
 - ${prog} - the program name (extracted from executable image file name).
 - ${pid} - the process id.
 - ${tid} - the logging thread id.